 My recent review on creating healthy habits shows that increasing education and awareness simply do not work to change behavior.

-Instead, triggers like cost, taste and convenience are key factors to food choices (3).
+Instead, triggers like cost, taste, and convenience are key factors in food choices (3).
+Look to the subsidies first for the most upstream benefit.

 3. Stress Imbalance: